codepath/android_guides/Animations.md

 ## Particle Effects

 Use the third-party [Leonids](https://github.com/plattysoft/Leonids) library for simple particle effects.
-Particle systems are often used in games for a wide range of purposes: Explosions, fire, smoke, etc. This effects can also be used on normal apps to add an element of "juiciness" or Playful Design.
+Particle systems are often used in games for a wide range of purposes: explosions, fire, smoke, etc. This effects can also be used on normal apps to add elements of playful design.
 Here's an example of particle motion:

 ![Particles](http://i.imgur.com/gTnpLuk.gif)